-Women’s finger wave hairstyles were traditionally worn in short hair, but soft finger waves look incredible worn in luscious long hair too.
+Women’s finger wave hairstyles were traditionally worn in short hair, but soft finger waves look incredibly worn in luscious long hair.
 This is a look that oozes glamor, class, and style.
 Finger waves are a classic hairstyle that first appeared in the 1920s and having a huge revival right now, particularly on the red carpet.

-Finger waves are unique because they have a defined ridge, and are much flatter and wider than traditional curls.
-Anyone can wear their hair in finger waves: this is a hairstyle that looks great on hair of any length, color, and texture.
+Finger waves are unique because they have a defined ridge and are much flatter and broader than traditional curls.
+Anyone can wear their hair in finger waves: this hairstyle looks great on hair of any length, color, and texture.

 Beautiful Long Finger Wave Hairstyles for Women

-Because creating finger wave hairstyles are a time-consuming process, many fans of the look choose to visit their hair stylist to have finger waves added to their long hair.
-If you want to try creating finger waves at home then you will need a fine-tooth comb, at least a dozen duckbill hair clamps, hair gel, and plenty of patience!
+Because creating finger wave hairstyles is time-consuming, many fans of the look choose to visit their hair stylist to have finger waves added to their long hair.
+If you want to try creating finger waves at home, you will need a fine-tooth comb, at least a dozen duckbill hair clamps, hair gel, and plenty of patience!

 Looking for some inspiration?
 Here are 27 of the best finger wave hairstyles for long hair, perfect for any occasion: